List of DC Comics characters: C: Christopher Castillo

-Christopher "The Blonde" Castillo is a fictional character appearing in American comic books published by DC Comics.

 Christopher Castillo was the bodyguard of Louisa Falcone during her stay in Italy.

 Christopher Castillo in other media

 Christopher Castillo appears in The Penguin episode "Inside Man", portrayed by Berto Colón.
 This version works as Sofia Falcone's bodyguard until he is framed by Oz Cobb as a mole for the Maroni crime family and shot by Luca Falcone.

 Cerdian

-Cerdian is a fictional character appearing in American comic books published by DC Comics.
+Cerdian is a character appearing in American comic books published by DC Comics.
 The character, created by Dan Jurgens and Steve Epting, first appeared in Aquaman (vol. 5) #63 (January 2000).

 Cerdian is the son of Tempest and Dolphin.
-He is not seen after Infinite Crisis and is confirmed to have died during that event in Titans (vol. 2) #15 (September 2009).
+He is not seen after Infinite Crisis and is confirmed to have died during the destruction of Atlantis.

+In post-Rebirth continuity, Cerdian was rescued from the destruction of Atlantis by Granny Goodness and raised to be part of her Furies.
+Cerdian is later rescued by the Flash and safely returned to Earth.

+Sarah Charles

+Sarah Charles is a character appearing in American comic books published by DC Comics.
+She was created by Marv Wolfman and Chuck Patton, first appearing in Tales of the Teen Titans #57 (September 1985).

+Sarah Charles is a scientist working for S.T.A.R.
+Labs.
+She and Teen Titans member Red Star attempt to rehabilitate Cyborg after he is captured by the Wildebeest Society, launched into space, and loses much of his memory.